-Maximizing Profitability the TOC Way #5
+Maximizing Profitability the TOC Way #5 of 9

 Dr. Lisa: “Yes, in the big companies you and I used to work for, the budgeting process starts early and continue for weeks and weeks – almost interminably.”

 Brad: “In many companies, including the small -medium job shops that we work with the budgeting process passes for ‘Strategic Planning’.
 I seem to remember Eli disdainfully calling that ‘Strategic Bull-(something)’.”

 Dr Lisa: “My experience matches Eli’s assessment.
 A lot of BS and little that’s really clear and actionable.”

 Brad: “For sure!
 Having a budget that shows sales increasing by 25% does not mean that the business owner has any idea of exactly HOW that increase will be realized.”

 Dr Lisa: “Yes, and I guess that’s my challenge to our readers – how EXACTLY are you going to make the budget that you want to be reality – actually reality!”

 Brad: “That’s a really good and necessary challenge – so what guidance or words of advice do you have?”

 Brad: “Soooooo, you’re not starting with the Theory of Constraints Strategy and Tactic Trees?”